Skip to content

 );

-const dataStream = retry(() => client.get("/users", readJson), 3)
+const starsStream = retry(() => api.get("/repos/epikodelabs/streamix", readJson), 3)

-for await (const activeUsers of dataStream) {
+for await (const stars of starsStream) {

 }